seravilofr/botiumtoys-security-audit/README.md

   - how to realize a first cybersecurity project and to include it in our portfolio
   - how a security audit is made and what are the questions and matters to look for

+In this project I reviewed the scope, growls and risk assessment report to understand what...

 <h2>Scenario:</h2>

 *This scenario is based on a fictional company.*